Executes an external command or program in Windows, allowing the skin to obtain and use any output from the program.

 Note: These error codes are produced by the plugin, and have nothing to do with any error encountered by the executed program itself.
 Errors from the program will generally be displayed in the STDOUT output, and can be tested for and reacted to there.

-This example will run the program wmic.exe, which is in the Windows %PATH% and thus needs no path on the command itself.
+This example will run the program powershell.exe, which is in the Windows %PATH% and thus needs no path on the command itself.

-The output of the wmic.exe program (the "name" of your CPU in this case) will be written to STDOUT in the hidden cmd.exe Command Prompt window, which will be captured by the plugin and set as the string value of the [MeasureRun] measure.
+The output of the PowerShell program (the "name" of your CPU in this case) will be written to STDOUT in the hidden PowerShell window, which will be captured by the plugin and set as the string value of the [MeasureRun] measure.

-The Substitute option is being used to strip off some extra label information and linefeeds that are output by the program.
+The Substitute option is being used to strip off some trailing spaces and a linefeed in the output.

 Additional parsing of this file could be done with the WebParser plugin or String measures if you wanted for instance to obtain multiple separate values from the single command output.